 Intellectual Disabilities Resources

-- People with intellectual disabilities can do many things, but it sometimes may take them longer to learn how to do them.
+- People with intellectual disabilities can do many things, but it sometimes may take longer to learn how or require more assistance.

 Sam’s Top Secret Journal: We Spy (Book 1, Middle Grade Mystery) by Sean Adelman

 Join Sam as she embarks on her first big adventure in this middle-grade mystery.
 Sam is a middle school girl living a typical life except when she is sometimes bullied for the differences kids perceive in her.
 Sam has Down syndrome.
 See how she and her brother John work together to find some stolen money, help a new friend and escape real danger in this exciting adventure.

 The author of this book wanted to write a story with a main character with Down syndrome.
 All of the things Sam does in the book are based on his own daughter’s abilities.

 - How does Sam first help and connect with her new friend Michael at the rehab center?

 - What was Sam’s mother’s advice about how to make new friends?
 Has this ever worked for you?

 - What did Sam learn about herself at the rock climbing gym?